Mein-Gott/sudoku-solver-python/README.md

 [Wikipedia Sudoku Glossary](https://en.wikipedia.org/wiki/Glossary_of_Sudoku)

 My own meanings:
-- `final grid` = the grid is either complete or classified as impossible, further solving isn't relevant
+- `final grid` = the grid is either complete or classified as impossible, further solving isn't possible
 - `groupset` = all the groups of a given group type, for example all rows or all regions
-- `illegal` = doesn't compy with the rules of sudoku
+- `illegal` = doesn't comply with the rules of sudoku